blytheking/blytheking.github.io/_teaching/PSTAT5LS.md

 location: "Santa Barbara, CA"
 ---

-For Winter and Spring 2023, I am the head teaching assistant for Statistics for Life Sciences (5LS), an introductory course to statistical techniques relevant for life sciences.
+For Winter and Spring 2023, I was the head teaching assistant for Statistics for Life Sciences (5LS), an introductory course to statistical techniques relevant for life sciences.

 Responsibilities
 ======
-I hold meetings with the teaching assistants, streamline communication from the professor to relevant parties (admin, TAs, students), proofread course material, and create TA policies.
+I held meetings with the teaching assistants, streamlined communication from the professor to relevant parties (admin, TAs, students), proofread course material, and created TA policies.

 Topics Covered
 ======